 Once fully grown, the leaves turn out to be broader and look like a Maple leaf, but it can be easily mistaken for cannabis leaves when the plant is still growing.

-Due to its high similarity with the marijuana plants, people like to plant it in either container or indoors when it's small.
+Due to its high similarity with the marijuana plants, people like to plant it in either containers or indoors when it’s small.
 After it has started blooming, the flower and leaves look quite different than weeds plants.

 You can use the flowers and leaves of the Cranberry Hibiscus with salads or other dishes or use them as a natural food color.

 The plant looks like a weed, but it has no THC, you won’t get high after consuming it.

 Cassava is mainly known for the medicinal properties of the roots.
 The roots are quite poisonous if you eat raw.
 To eat it, you have to cook it properly, which removes the harmful hydrocyanic acid from the root.

 The leaves of Cassava look like marijuana as it has light greenish color leaves like Cannabis.
 The leaves are directly attached to the stem and are grown in the bunch.

 However, its similarity to the weed ends there.
 It’s grown for starch and used for human and industrial consumption.